operator-framework/operator-sdk/website/content/en/docs/faq.md

 ## I keep seeing errors like "Failed to watch", how do I fix this?

-If you run into the following error message:
+If you run into the following error message, it means that your operator is unable to watch the resoruce:

 ```
 E0320 15:42:17.676888       1 reflector.go:280] pkg/mod/k8s.io/client-go@v0.0.0-20191016111102-bec269661e48/tools/cache/reflector.go:96: Failed to watch *v1.ImageStreamTag: unknown (get imagestreamtags.image.openshift.io)
 {"level":"info","ts":1584718937.766342,"logger":"controller_memcached","msg":"ImageStreamTag resource not found.
 ```

-Then, it means that your Operator is unable to watch the resource.
-This scenario can be faced because the Operator does not have the permission [(RBAC)[rbac]] to `Watch` the resource, or may be the Schema from the API used, did not implement this verb.
-In this way the solution would be to grant the permission in the `role.yaml` , or when it is not  possible, use the [client.Reader][client.Reader] instead of the client provided.
+Using controller-runtime's split client means that read operations (gets and lists) are read from a cache, and write operations are written directly to the API server.
+To populate the cache for reads, controller-runtime initiates a `list` and then a `watch` even when your operator is only attempting to `get` a single resource.
+The above scenario occurs when the operator does not have an (RBAC)[rbac] permission to `watch` the resource.
+The solution is to grant permission in the `config/rbac/role.yaml` file.

-The client provided will work with a cache, and because of this, the `WATCH` verb is required.
+In rare cases, it also could be that the particular resource does not implement the `watch` verb.
+In this case, it is necessary to use the [client.Reader][client.Reader] instead of the default split client.
+The manager's `GetAPIReader()` function can be used to get this reader.

 **Example**

-Following are the changes in the `conttroler.go`,  to address the need to get the resource via the [client.Reader][client.Reader].
-See:
+Here is an example that demonstrates how to use a `client.Reader` when a resource does not implement the `watch` verb:

 ```go